HumanCellAtlas/data-store/README.md

 restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

+#### User Authorization Configuration
+The following environment variables must be set to enable user authentication.

+* OIDC_AUDIENCE must be populated with the expected JWT (JSON web token) audience.
+* OPENID_PROVIDER is the generator of the JWT, and is used to determine how the JWT is validated.
+* OIDC_GROUP_CLAIM is the JWT claim that specifies the group the users belongs to.
+* OIDC_EMAIL_CLAIM is the JWT claim that specifies the requests email.

+`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint which will return a valid JWT.

 #### Daemons

 Several DSS components are deployed seperately as daemons, found in `$DSS_HOME/daemons`.
 Daemon deployment may incorperate